-NDC Support Facility for Efficient, Climate-Friendly Cooling, Kigali Cooling Efficiency Program
+NDC Support Facility for Efficient, Climate-Friendly Cooling, Clean Cooling Collaborative

 The NDC Support Facility provides funding and guidance to organizations to support governments that want to integrate cooling solutions into the next round of their country’s Nationally Determined Contributions (NDCs), which are expected to be submitted during 2020.
 The NDC Support Facility’s focus is to unlock the significant contribution that efficient, climate-friendly cooling solutions can make to climate and development goals, whilst simultaneously complementing the Kigali Amendment to the Montreal Protocol, which aims to phase down super-polluting hydrofluorocarbons (HFCs).

 The Facility has up to USD 12 million available for technical assistance to improve access to and the efficiency of cooling in developing countries.
 The application window is now closed.

 The Chill Challenge, Engineers Without Borders USA